fartashh/bigdatairan/README.md

 If you are python developer you know what you should do

-for the rest you can download and setup [ANACONDA](https://www.continuum.io/downloads)
+for the rest, you can download and setup [ANACONDA](https://www.continuum.io/downloads)

 ## Contributing

-Please feel free to fork the repo
+Please feel free to fork the repo and create pull request

 ## License